gillimo/research-agent/docs/tickets.md

 - [x] UAT36: Prompt-aware conditional checks
   Treat matching prompt event text as satisfying `input_when_text`.
   Acceptance: conditional inputs fire when their prompt appears, not on stale output.
+- [x] UAT37: Consume conditional matches
+  Track baseline and consumed counts for prompt tokens so repeated prompts can be handled in order.
+  Acceptance: multiple `input_when_text` entries for the same token no longer fire on the first prompt.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted